Anti-Raid/splashtail/docs/src/dev/builtins/README.md

 - Builtins are imported or available by default in most services and templates.
 - Extend builtins by adding new types or helpers to this folder and registering them in the host service.

-Builtins are a replacement for the current "bot" commands. these are currently in works and prone to change
+Builtins is a replacement for the old "bot" commands.

 ---